jundalisay/spblist/content/en/social/economics/principles/part-1/chapter-07.md

 ### Zero Inflation

-This means that the demand of society is satsified as quickly as possible so as to not have leftover unanswered demand.
+Zero Inflation means that the demand of society is satsified as quickly as possible so as to not have leftover unanswered demand.
 It also implies that the amount of money circulating is just enough to circulate the supply to the demand.

 If a society were one huge family, then it would be a family where all the children are fed and satisfied.

 ### Stagflation

-This is a situation where rich people can still demand even if production stagnates or even declines.
+Stagflation is a situation where rich people can still demand even if production stagnates or even declines.
 The demand of the rich allows money to overcirculate.

 An analogy is a family wherein some children have much more than others.